 Maambukizi Yanayopatikana Hospitalini kwa Watoto Wachanga

-Hospital-acquired infections in newborns are infections that develop after newborns have been admitted to the nursery.
-These infections do not come from the mother when the baby is in the womb and do not occur at delivery.
+Hospital-acquired infections in newborns are infections that develop after newborns have been admitted to the hospital nursery.
+These infections are not transmitted from the mother when the baby is in the womb and do not occur at delivery.

 • These infections can be caused by bacteria, viruses, or fungi.